RBT2 PROJECT – HAVE YOUR SAY

 - RBT2 WILL NEGATIVELY IMPACT MIGRATORY BIRDS, ESPECIALLY THE WESTERN SANDPIPER SPECIES THAT RELIES ON THE UNIQUE BIOFILM AS A CRITICAL FOOD SOURCE FOR THE FATTY ACIDS THAT IT NEEDS TO COMPLETE ITS MIGRATION.

-- ENVIRONMENT CANADA SAYS BUILDING THE PORT WILL RESULT IN SIGNIFICANT ADVERSE IMPACTS TO BIRD SPECIES THAT WILL BE IMMEDIATE, IRREVERSIBLE, CONTINUOUS, AND CANNOT BE MITIGATED.
+- SCIENTISTS WITH ENVIRONMENT CANADA EXPRESSED OPPOSITION TO RBT2 IN THE PUBLIC HEARINGS.
+IN EFFECT THEY SAY BUILDING THE PORT WILL RESULT IN SIGNIFICANT ADVERSE ENVIRONMENTAL EFFECTS THAT CANNOT BE MITIGATED.

 - COMMUNITIES IN THE AREA WILL BE IMPACTED BY FURTHER INCREASES IN NOISE, LIGHT AND AIR POLLUTION.
 NONE OF THESE CAN BE MITIGATED.